Action 52 (NES)

 A set of numbers similar to the title font above, but lacking the shadow.

-A large dragon/roc/genie included with the enemies.
+This large creature is present among the enemies.
 Possibly a boss, as it is close to 20 times the size of everything else in the game.
-The manual refers to a great genie, but whether or not this is it is unclear as it doesn't look much like anything.
+The manual refers to a great genie, but whether this is said genie is unclear since it looks more like a dragon.
 It's not known what palette it would have used.

 - Possible jumping frames.
 The player uses no special animation in-game.